-The DT works closely with the DSL to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies.
+The DT works to ensure that any safeguarding concerns are responded to quickly and effectively and are shared with the appropriate agencies.

 The Virtual School, who is responsible for overseeing the progress of this group of children, work in partnership with the DT and other agencies, supporting them to promote better outcomes for these children.